|

 metazoa and plants, with the highest abundance

-in mammals.
-They are also enriched in the aberrant 3' splice sites
+enriched in the aberrant

-of cancer patients mutated of the 3'
+mutated of the 3' splicing factors SF3B1 or

-splicing factors SF3B1 or U2AF35.
-In the CBS gene, mutation of which causes
+importance in genetic diseases is in the CBS gene, mutation of which causes

-homocystinuria, a REPAG prevents its aberrant
+a REPAG prevents its aberrant

 splicing.